guanaco96/Continuum_Random_Tree/README.md

 # Continuum_Random_Tree
-ACHTUNG! ----Every content in this repository is written in italian.----
+ACHTUNG! ----Every content in this repository is written in italian----

 This repository contains my B.S. thesis on Aldous' Continuum Random Tree.